 This incident is just the tip of the iceberg

 The current attacks have come to light because highly sensitive military and defense data is at stake.
-However, this is just one incident out of thousands, and millions of vulnerability exploits happening around the world.
+However, this is just one incident out of thousands, and millions of vulnerability exploit happening around the world.
 Many attacks go unreported and undetected. expects that businesses will fall victim to a ransomware attack every 11 seconds by 2021, up from every 14 seconds in 2019, and every 40 seconds in 2016.

 helps automate and orchestrate all cyberhygiene practices across all endpoints in your organization.
 It offers vulnerability management and endpoint detection and response to keep your endpoints secure.

 Sign up for a , and we’ll show you how SanerNow can help you secure your IT infrastructure from cyber-attacks.